ubc-library-rc/gis-intro-qgis/content/geoprocessing-toolbox.md

 # Geoprocessing Toolbox

 ## Count the number of Douglas Fir trees in each neighbourhood.
-In the Main Menu select **View - Panels - Processing Toolbox**.
-This is where you can find a large number of analytical and geoprocessing tools.
+)In the Main Menu select **View - Panels - Processing Toolbox**.
+This is where you can find a large number of analytical and geoprocessing tools. *In case you can't find the **Processing Toolbox** option, [click here](Enable Processing plugin.html)

 In the search, type "count points in polygon" and double-click the result.